tomhea/flip-jump/README.md

 ```

 # But, why?
-Or in other words, can it do anything meaningfull?
+Or in other words, can it do anything meaningful?
 It turns out that it can, And much more than you'd think.

 ## Memory - how can we implement variables?